 The Canon EOS 700D (called Canon T5i in some regions) and the Sony Alpha A5000 are two digital cameras that were announced, respectively, in March 2013 and January 2014.
 The 700D is a DSLR, while the A5000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 19.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 19.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 700D vs Sony A5000

-An illustration of the physical size and weight of the Canon 700D and the Sony A5000 is provided in the side-by-side display below.
+The physical size and weight of the Canon 700D and the Sony A5000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 700D – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5000 is considerably smaller (48 percent) than the Canon 700D.
 Moreover, the A5000 is substantially lighter (54 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the A5000 are weather-sealed.